Skip to content

 The type of performance issues here are related to inefficient storage and retrieval, meaning they occur regardless of the type of app.

-The core issue is that among the 128 bits (16 bytes) of data for UUID Version 4, 122 of the 128 are “random or pseudo-randomly generated values”.[^rfc] Random values don’t have natural sorting like integers do, or lexicographic (dictionary) sorting like character strings do.
+The core issue is that among the 128 bits for UUID Version 4, 122 are "random or pseudo-randomly generated values."[^rfc]

 ## Why choose UUIDs at all?
 Generating values from one or more client applications

-However, I have worked with microservices architectures where the apps have their own databases.
-The ability to generate unique UUID values across all databases without collisions could be useful, in scenarios where it was critical to uniquely identify the database where the value came from.
+However, in a microservices architectures where the apps have their own databases, the ability to generate UUIDs across all the databases and not have to worry about collisions is legitimate.
+It would also make it possible to identify which database a value came from.

-For example, the number of UUIDs that need to be generated in order to have a 50% probability of at least one collision is 2.71 quintillion, computed as follows:[27]
+> The number of random version-4 UUIDs which need to be generated in order to have a 50% probability of one collision: 2.71 quintillion

 ## Reason for UUID: Hiding positional generation information